kudy01/zendesk-coding-challenge/README.md

 - The returned data was displayed in a tabular form using [ReactTable](https://www.npmjs.com/package/react-table) which enabled a streamlined UI along with pagination and customisations of choice.

-- [Formik](https://formik.org/docs/overview) and [Yup](https://github.com/jquense/yup) was used to do basic validation to make sure the user enters a tciket while viewing one ticket and does not keep it as an empty field.
+- [Formik](https://formik.org/docs/overview) and [Yup](https://github.com/jquense/yup) was used to do basic validation to make sure the user enters a ticket while viewing one ticket and does not keep it as an empty field.

 - [Tachyons](https://tachyons.io/) was used to design the UI as it offers a quick and effective design.

 - [Axios](https://axios-http.com/docs/intro) was used to make [HTTP](http://nodejs.org/api/http.html) requests from nodejs and [XMLHttpRequests](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) from the browser.

+- [dotenv](https://www.npmjs.com/package/dotenv) was used in the backend, to get access to enviornmental variables which was used to store credentials.

 ## Resources